heavyblotto/bfw/src/docs/style-guide.md

 - Design for mobile-first, then scale up for larger screens
 - Use Tailwind's responsive classes to adjust layouts and font sizes

-This style guide aims to create a consistent, immersive, and visually appealing experience that aligns with the Bigfoot War theme.
+## Footer

+- Background: `bg-gradient-to-r from-stone-900/90 via-neutral-800/90 to-slate-900/90`
+- Border: `border-t border-stone-500`
+- Shadow: `shadow-[0_0_15px_rgba(255,255,255,0.5)]`
+- Text: `text-stone-200`
+- Links: `text-amber-400 hover:text-amber-300`

+This updated style guide reflects the dark, mysterious atmosphere of the Bigfoot War game, emphasizing the use of gradients, semi-transparent overlays, and pixel-style fonts.
 When implementing new features or components, refer to this guide to maintain consistency throughout the game.